jacklynwurtz/pathwaystohousing/README.md

 This is our final project for our 12 week course with [Moms Can & Co](https://www.momscan.co/?fbclid=IwAR1ET646efCt6oB6jfwub6oXH86j199IRKcie5yaKMl_9VrTOy7ZdmO-urg).
 We hope to display our knowledge of HTML, CSS and Javascript.
 Our assignment was  to 'Create a resource for families looking for affordable housing/purchasing opportunities'.

 Through the use of Jamboard, we developed our stakeholder map, empathy map and 'How Might We...'.
-Additionally, we developed a questionaire and distributed it to get further feedback on the needs for those with housing insecurties and those who aid them.
+Additionally, we developed a questionnaire and distributed it to get further feedback on the needs for those with housing insecurities and those who aid them.

 Through this process we decided we would primarily center on a national level with focus on low income families, college students and senior citizens.

-It is our goal to establish a functioning well designed website for professionals to access in aiding with persons with housing insecurites.
+It is our goal to establish a functioning well designed website for professionals to access quickly and easily in aiding persons with housing insecurites.
 Similarly, we hope to provide resourses that can be printed to offer tangible help.

 ---
 ## Figma Wireframe